wehlutyk/thesis/content/4-discussion.md

 ^[The levels are Participatory sense-making (which we started with), Social Agency (e.g. turn-taking in perceptual crossing), Coordination of Social Acts (e.g. a stare regulating an act of giving and receiving), Normativity of Social Acts, Community of Interactors, Mutual Recognition and Dialogical Structure, Participation Genres, and finally Languaging.
 ]
 each one corresponding to a new sensitivity of the interacting organisms to a regularity or constraint at the previous level.
-Often, the new regularity and its regulation by the participants appears at a different time scale, or in a different dimension than at the previous level.
+Often, the new regularity and its regulation by the participants appears at a different time scale (as in the turn-taking example above), or in a different dimension than at the previous level (for instance, coordinating social acts across a community).
 The authors thus propose that linguistic interactions (or languaging in enactive terms) can be understood through a gradual progression of interactive norms, tensions, and resolution by new norms, where each step lays more of the groundwork necessary to construct full linguistic behaviour [words, for instance, then appear as "patterns available for enacting certain forms of sense-making", @cuffari_participatory_2015 p.
 32].
 To our knowledge, the higher levels of this expansion have not yet been empirically validated in the manner described above for the first two levels.
 Indeed, as one progresses in the levels of normativity, creating simple interactive situations that can validate this proposal becomes increasingly difficult.